 - And the Visitor Center

 The Canyons and the Volcanoes trails range from 1.3 miles to 12.5 miles from the Visitor Center.
-Each point of interest has its own set of rules for pets (some do not allow dog walking), fees for use, picnic tables, and access to water and restrooms.
+Each point of interest has its own set of rules for pets (some do not allow dog walking), picnic tables, and access to water and restrooms.
 Some areas, like Boca Negra Canyon, have multiple trails.
 Others like the Rinconada Canyon trail have one trail.
 And Volcanoes does not have any petroglyphs.

 It is highly recommended you stop by the Visitor Center when you arrive to pick up a Petroglyph Viewing Trail Information brochure complete with maps and up-to-date information regarding each of the different points of interest.
 This information can help you decide which locations in Petroglyph National Monument best suits your needs and interests.